 Go ahead and use the "good brass".
 You'll like the results.
 Also, rather than vinegar, try the "Lemi-Shine" that's sold at Wal-mart. $3 worth of that does a great job with brightness and shine as well as lasting a long time.
 Takes 1/4 tsp for a gallon of water.I should try buying another 30lbs of JM and throw it in a cement mixer with some scrap .223 brass to see how it turns out.

 Oh yea, jewelry mix is a wet-process also.
 I usually add a little bit of vinegar and dawn detergent.

-I process brass by the drum, so speed is an important part of this, I usually run cement mixers for polishing which was the deal breaker for the stainless steel media that company sells, $50 for 5lbs is just a bit much.
+Have you tried this company Stainless, Zinc, Aluminum and Copper Cut Wire Shot - Pellets, LLC?I process brass by the drum, so speed is an important part of this, I usually run cement mixers for polishing which was the deal breaker for the stainless steel media that company sells, $50 for 5lbs is just a bit much.

 I'll give the lemi-shine a try and see how it works.